sezginerdem/p01-petclinic-microservices-app-CI-CD-Kubernetes-DockerSwarm/Presentation_Petclinic.md

 ***
 Automate the build, unit test, deploy, functional test and deploy to production stages of the application by creating pipelines for unit test, functional tests, manual QA, staging and production environments.

-Bunun icin 5 pipeline kurdum:
-**1. Pipeline-ci-job:** dev, feature ve bugfix branslari icin webhookla trigger edecek sekilde maven ile build edilecek ve jacoco, unit testlerini yapmak amaciyla pipeline kuruldu.

-**2. Pipeline-nightly:** dev bransi icin functional testleri yapmak uzere docker-swarm uzerinde deploy edilmis environment da nightly-cronjob ile build, unit test, deploy ve functional testler yapilacak.
-Stable dir ancak tum testlerden gecmemis versioyondur.

-**3. Pipeline-weekly:** Release bransindaki kodu her hafta pazar gunu build, unit test, deploy edildi.
-Manuel testerlar manuel testlerini bu enviroment da gerceklestirecek.

-**4. Pipeline-staging:** Release bransinda kod her hafta pazar gunu build, unit test, functional test, manuel testerlar manuel testleri yapacak v staging env a gidecek.
-Bundan sonrasi kod ile ne yapilacagi ile ilgili.
-Alfa, beta surecine gidilebilir, User acceptance testlerini yapmak icin musteriye sunulabilir.

-**5. Pipeline-prod:** Master brancinda webhook ile trigger ederek yapacagimiz her commitde kodumuza build, unit test, deploy ve functional test asamalarini uygulayarak musteriye sunulacak production ortamina deploy edecek.
+I created 5 pipelines for this purpose:
+**1. Pipeline-ci-job:** To trigger the webhook for dev, feature and bugfix branches; Pipeline was created to run build , Jacoco and unit tests.
+* ***Tools:*** Jenkins, maven, git,github, jacoco.

+**2. Pipeline-nightly:** A pipeline was created with nightly-cronjob to perform build, unit test, deploy and functional tests in the environment deployed on docker-swarm to perform functional tests for the dev branch.
+* ***Tools:*** Jenkins, maven, git,github, docker, docker-compose, docker swarm, ansible, slenium with python, bash scripting, AWS cli, ecr, CloudFormation

+**3. Pipeline-weekly:** In the release branch, a weekly pipeline was created for build, unit test, deploy operations.
+An environment was created for performing the manual tests.
+* ***Tools:*** Jenkins, maven, git, github, docker,docker-compose, docker swarm, ansible, bash scripting, AWS cli, ECR, CloudFormation

+**4. Pipeline-staging:** For the staging environment in the release branch, I created a weekly pipeline for build, unit test, functional tests.
+In addition, manual tests were also performed in this environment.
+It's about what to do with post-pipeline code.
+The alpha, beta process can be gone, and it can be presented to the customer to perform user acceptance tests.
+* ***Tools:*** Jenkins, maven, git, github, docker, docker-compose, docker swarm, ansible, bash scripting, AWS cli, ECR , CloudFormation

+**5. Pipeline-prod:** For the production environment in the master branch, I created a pipeline where build, unit test, deploy and functional test stages are realized by triggering the webhook.
+* ***Tools:*** Jenkins, maven, git, github, docker, docker-compose, docker swarm, ansible, bash scripting, AWS cli, ECR , CloudFormation

 CI-job, nighty ve weekly pipeline lar docker swarm ile orchestrate edilmis iken staging ve prod pipeline lari ise kubernetes ile orchestrate edildi.